QuinnDamerell/OctoPrint-OctoEverywhere/docker-readme.md

 The IP address must be set as an environment var when you first run the container.
 Once the container is run, you don't need to include them again, unless you want to update the values.

 - PRINTER_IP=(ip address)

+### Elegoo Connect for the Elegoo Centauri Carbon 2

+To use Elegoo Connect for the CC2, you need to get the following information.

+- Your Elegoo CC2 printer's IP address. - https://octoeverywhere.com/s/cc2-ip
+- Your Elegoo CC2 printer's access code - https://octoeverywhere.com/s/cc2-access-code

+These two values must be set as environment vars when you first run the container.
+Once the container is run, you don't need to include them again, unless you want to update the values.

+- PRINTER_IP=(ip address)
+- ACCESS_CODE=(access code)

 ### Klipper Companion